-Since 2006, Slovenia has had in place a stability programme (the "Stability Programme") in accordance with relevant EU Council regulations.
-The most recent update of the Stability Programme was in April 2012, at which time the government submitted it to the European Commission and the EU Council.
-At the end of May 2012, the European Commission presented a recommendation for delivering an EU Council opinion on the Stability Programme, which included recommendations in respect of Slovenia's Stability Programme.
-The European Commission will review Slovenia's progress in meeting the recommendations in autumn through bilateral meetings.
-The European Commission has noted that Slovenia's deficit reduction programme, which currently runs through 2013, is based on measures which have already been adopted and which would slightly exceed the EU Council's recommendations.
-In its assessment of the national reform programme, the European Commission noted that no major structural reforms were taken by the government in 2011.
-The latter part of the year was marked by early elections following which the incumbent (caretaker) government took only temporary measures.
-Following the early elections of December 2011 and the establishment of a governing coalition in February 2012, Slovenia believes it is now in a position to address necessary structural reforms.
+Since 2006, Slovenia has had in place a stability programme in accordance with relevant EU Council regulations.
+The latest updates to the Stability Programme were in April 2012.
+At the end of May 2012, the European Commission (the "Commission") presented recommendations in respect of Slovenia's Stability Programme.
+The Commission reviews Slovenia's progress in meeting the recommendations through bilateral meetings.
+It noted that Slovenia's deficit reduction programme, which currently runs through 2013, is based on measures that will enable Slovenia to meet and possibly exceed the EU Council recommendations.
+In its assessment of the National Reform Programme, the Commission noted that no major structural reforms were taken by the government in 2011, but after the establishment of a new governing coalition in February 2012, Slovenia took action to implement the necessary structural reforms.
+As discussed elsewhere herein, pension reform was implemented this year, reforms to the banking sector and government holdings have been adopted and labour market reform is in the final stages of negotiation.